Licensed Adult Residential Model (ARM)

 Careful thought and consideration has gone into the development of these homes to anticipate and meet the intense needs of those to be served, including not only the physical structure, but increased staffing ratios, staff training, and specialized program designs.
 Increased staffing ratios help ensure immersion into the community and the safety of the individuals, staff, and members of the community.
 Additionally the residents have access to expert consultants that include a registered nurse, a registered dietician, a board certified behavior analyst, and a psychiatrist.

-These homes have been modified to be compliant with Americans with Disabilities Act (ADA) standards to support individuals who may be non-ambulatory and use a wheelchair or other assistive device for mobility.
-Such modifications include roll-in shower and accessible restroom, interior and exterior ramps and hand rails, easy-access emergency exits, accessible kitchen, and accessible common areas.
+These homes have been modified to be compliant with … ADA standards to ensure we can support people that use a wheelchair or other devices that aid mobility.
+Such modifications include roll-in shower and accessible restroom, interior and exterior ramps and handrails, easy-access emergency exits, accessible kitchen, and accessible common areas.

-The Residential Department is in the process of creating more Person Centered programing.
+The Residential Department is in the process of creating more Person-Centered programing.
 These changes will reflect new federal requirements and best practices in the industry.
-It will help move the focus of our services from health & safety to the hopes & dreams of the program participants.
+Person-centered programming moves away from the traditional service-based system of support.
+The service system focuses on health & safety above all else.
+This limits opportunities.
+Instead, person-centered programming is intended to help people get the lives they really want.
+It provides more dignity and choice to the people we serve by planning around their hopes & dreams and then finding a balance between those desires and their health & safety needs.
 Through these practices we hope to improve the quality of services we provide ultimately resulting in better lives for the residents of our homes.

 Las Trampas-Maureen House LIC#079200327